 - Dyson cordless vacuum battery life: everything you need to know

-The best Dyson vacuum cleaners you can buy, in order
+The best Dyson vacuum cleaners we’ve tested

 With the V15 Detect Dyson has made some significant improvements to power and added a laser – yes a laser – to create its latest and greatest flagship vac.
 Where other cordless vacs have long had mere headlights to illuminate dark areas and reveal just how much dust lies there, Dyson uses a laser to do the same task – and the results are borderline horrifying.
 Still, that's good motivation to keep using this vac.